icklerly/assignment_11/README.md

 #Technical Description

 #Input Data
-all input files are stored inside the HDFS which is accessible via hdfs://localhost:9000/users/icklerly/assignment11/Input
+all input files are stored inside the HDFS which is accessible via: hdfs://localhost:9000/users/icklerly/assignment11/Input

 Machine Learning Files: